 In determining fair value, the Organization utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible.
-Marketable securities consisted of shares of common stocks and exchange traded funds having a fair value of \$13,026 at June 30, 2015 that are valued using readily available quoted prices on active markets (Level 1).
+No marketable securities were held by the Organization at June 30, 2016.
+Marketable securities held prior to that date consisted of shares of donated common stocks and exchange traded funds having a fair value of \$13,026 at June 30, 2015 that were valued using readily available quoted prices on active markets (Level 1).